ddev/ddev/docs/index.md

 The `mkcert -install` step on Linux may provide you with additional instructions.

-On variants of Linux you may be prompted for additional package installation to get certutil installed, but you can follow the instructions given by mkcert:
+On variants of Linux you may be prompted for additional package installation to get `certutil` installed, but you can follow the instructions given by mkcert:

   > $ mkcert -install
   > Created a new local CA at "/home/username/.local/share/mkcert" 
   > Installing to the system store is not yet supported on this Linux  but Firefox and/or Chrome/Chromium will still work.
-  > You can also manually install the root certificate at "/home/username/.local/share/mkcert/rootCA.pem".
+  > You can also manually install the root certificate at `/home/username/.local/share/mkcert/rootCA.pem`.
-  > Warning: "certutil" is not available, so the CA can't be automatically installed in Firefox and/or Chrome/Chromium! ⚠️
+  > Warning: `certutil` is not available, so the CA can't be automatically installed in Firefox and/or Chrome/Chromium! ⚠️
-  > Install "certutil" with "apt install libnss3-tools" or "yum install nss-tools" and re-run "mkcert -install" 
+  > Install `certutil` with `apt install libnss3-tools` or `yum install nss-tools` and re-run `mkcert -install` 

   (Note the prompt `Installing to the system store is not yet supported on this Linux`, which can be a simple result of not having /usr/sbin in the path so that `/usr/sbin/update-ca-certificates` can be found.)